 The Association of Microfinance Institutions of Uganda (AMFIU) is an umbrella organisation of microfinance institutions (MFIs) in Uganda.
 AMFIU was founded in November 1996, through the collaboration of several organisations with interest in microfinance.
 The main reasons for its establishment were the felt need for MFIs to have a common voice; to lobby government for favourable policies; to share information and experiences; and to link up and network with both local and international actors.

 AMFIU is a member-founded and member-owned institution.
-Membership as of June 2021 stands at 132 members.
-This includes 109 ordinary members (MFIs) and 23 associate members (Other institutions and individuals supporting micro finance activities).
-Full directory can be downloaded from the members sections.
+Membership as of December 2022 stands at 155 members.
+This includes 129 ordinary members (MFIs) and 26 associate members (Other institutions and individuals supporting micro finance activities).
+Full directory can be downloaded from the resources section.

 AMFIU invites applications from interested vendors (including current suppliers/ service providers) for prequalification for the supply of goods and provision of services to the organization for the period 2022/2023.

 Suppliers and Service providers who meet the criteria for prequalification can send Prequalification documents together with additional information the applicants may wish to provide should be sent on email to firstname.lastname@example.org before 29th April 2022, 2021 5pm Local Time.